disouzam/iaew/Readme.md

 ### Start gRPC server

+Remote Procedure Call (gRPC) is used to execute an insert service into de database.

 - Run the `start-service` endpoint:
 - Test it in Postman using the URL `<http://localhost:50051>` by importing the protobuf file from `order.proto`.